 The amount of time, money and other resources devoted to the development process can vary greatly, depending on specific business requirements.
-Therefore, choosing the right software development company with proficient tech and non-tech personnel is key to optimal return-of-investment, as well as the satisfactory completion of projects.
+Therefore, choosing the right IT Service Provider with proficient tech and non-tech personnel is key to optimal return-of-investment, as well as the satisfactory completion of projects.

 Are you looking for a software developer?

-1. GEM Corporation is an IT Outsourcing company experienced with developing enterprise applications and mobile applications.
+1. GEM Corporation is an IT Service Provider experienced with developing enterprise applications and mobile applications.

 3. We have more than 7 years of experience.
 Our offices are based in Hanoi, Vietnam, and Tokyo, Japan.

 4. We have successfully built more than 100 successful projects for our clients in the US, UK, Europe, Japan, Korea, Singapore, and many more.

 5. Let us know how we can help you build your next software solution.
 Contact us now and get a demo for your project.